pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 math48 has been imported into classic from the newlib.
 It provides a 48 bit number, with an 8 bit exponent and a 40 bit mantissa.
 It utilises the alternate register set and therefore can't run on all classic targets.

-math48 can be used with both sccz80 and zsdcc and is marginally faster than genmath.
+math48 can be used with both sccz80 and zsdcc compilers, and is marginally faster than genmath.

 ## BBC Maths - (40 bit maths from BBC BASIC for z80) - z80/z180/z80n